-PSC Srl Engineering and contracting with its highly specialized personnel, has an extensive experience in the treatment of Seawater.
-The treated water can be used for different purposes, such as: drinking water production, to feed a demineralization plant (DEMI), for irrigation and other industrial services.
+PSC S.r.l.
+Engineering & Contracting (PSC) with its highly specialized personnel has an extensive experience in the treatment of seawater.
+The treated water can be used for different purposes, such as drinking water production, to feed a demineralization plant (DEMI), for irrigation and other industrial services.

-Seawater contains high salinity, total suspended solids, some total organic carbon, algae content, that is not suitable for the industrial service such as: drinking, injection water to enhance the oil production, water boiler feeds.
+Seawater contains high salinity, total suspended solids, some total organic carbon, algae content, that is not suitable for the industrial service such as drinking, and injection water to enhance the oil production and water boiler feeds.

-Here below is described a process flow treatment, that PSC Srl Engineering and Contracting can design, to treat seawater:
+Here below is described a process flow treatment that PSC can design, to treat seawater:

 - Granular filters or Ultrafiltration membranes to remove the fine suspended solid particles, reducing the turbidity, colloidal and suspended organic matter, within the allowable limits to desalination steps.

-- In the case of the presence of gases, vacuum deoxygenation is used to remove any dissolved gases from seawater such as: carbon dioxide and oxygen.
-Degasification is required for the water injection in oil field production (generally af degasifier tower is used)
+- In the case of the presence of gases, vacuum deoxygenation is used to remove any dissolved gases from seawater such as carbon dioxide and oxygen.
+Degasification is required for the water injection in oil field production (generally a degasifier tower is used);

 - Remineralization step, where hardness salts are added to desalinated water to get a drinking water.
 The remineralization process can be performed by chemical injections and by limestone dissolving.